 Easily recognised by their distinctive turquoise sweatshirts, Beaver Scouts enjoy making friends, playing games, going on visits and helping others.
 They usually meet together once a week in a Beaver Scout Colony.

 Some Beaver Scout Colonies also organise sleepovers.
 These are often the first time a young person spends a night away from home.
 They take place in suitable buildings, often Scout centres.

 To find your nearest Beaver Colony and contact information for the group click HERE.

-The Beavers and their leaders are looked after by three District Leaders; Christine Firmin, Simon White and Sandra Cooper they also have Libby Edmonds Magee as their Youth Commissioner.
+The Beavers and their leaders are looked after by three District Leaders; Christine Firmin, Kim Ward and Sandra Cooper.